 - Rotary Platform Abrasion per ASTM C501, ASTM D1117, ASTM D3389, ASTM D3884, ASTM D6037, ISO 9352

 - Solder Mask Abrasion Testing (Pencil Method) per IPC-TM-650

 Wear Testing Methods

-Element has a range of unique wear testing methods, including pin-on-disc, block-on-ring, blade-on-block, and medical device wear testing.
+Element has a range of unique wear testing methods, including pin-on-disc, blade-on-block, and medical device wear testing.

 Blade-on-Block Wear Testing typically utilizes an object (block) that articulates back and forth on a stationary specimen (blade) while being subjected to a constant normal load.
 Blade-on-Block testing is especially useful when a specimen needs nonstandard environmental conditions or a higher load force than Pin-on-Disk testing can achieve.